Our Favorite Easter Side Dish Recipes

 Hot Chicken Deviled Eggs

 These Southern-inspired deviled eggs say summer fun like nothing else.
 A picnic-perfect use for leftover fried chicken, these tasty bites are spicy, but not burn-your-mouth spicy.
 Feel free to increase or decrease the cayenne pepper depending on how much of a kick you like.
+A sweetness from the chopped pickles, tang from the vinegar and hot sauce, and salty-savory deliciousness from the fried chicken make for a perfectly balanced chicken + eggs-perience.

 Steak and Deviled Eggs